MarioniLab/StabMap2021/README.md

-# StabMap2021
+# StabMap2021: Scripts used in analysis and figure generation
-Stabilised mapping of single cell data using non-overlapping features
+Mosaic single cell data integration using non-overlapping features